 Why should you buy this: It’s the best gaming machine you can buy for less than $1,000.

 Who’s it for: Students, gamers, anyone who wants a gaming laptop but doesn’t want to break the bank.

 How much will it cost: Starts at $750

 Why we picked the Dell G3 Gaming Laptop:

 This budget-friendly laptop may not seem like a gaming powerhouse, but as one of the cheapest systems with a dedicated GPU, it can’t be ignored.
-It’s more modest than the other systems here, coming standard with an Intel Core i5-7300HQ and 8GB of RAM.
-The real star of the show is its graphics card, an Nvidia GeForce GTX 1060 graphics card with Max-Q design.
+It’s more modest than the other systems here, coming standard with an Intel Core i5-8300H and 8GB of RAM.
+The real star of the show is its graphics card, an Nvidia GeForce GTX 1050 Ti graphics card.
 During our tests it nearly kept up with more expensive and laptops like the Razer Blade.
 It doesn’t look quite as sharp, but it has more than enough horsepower to run the latest games at high detail settings.